 Qualitative method of research in examining the adequacy of medicine product warnings in the mainstream Philippine market, cautionary text was examined based on lexical features such as signal words, nouns, synthetic pronouns, field continuum, adjectives, and adverbs.
 The adequacy issues of product warnings were given importance, specifically in promoting comprehension alongside consumer safety.
-In processing the data, frequency and percentage counts were computed.
-Since the objective of the study was to ascertain the lexical features of product warning texts, the researcher did not apply some complicated statistical tools.
+In evaluating the data, frequency and percentage counts were measured.